Azure/batch-shipyard/recipes/TensorFlow-Distributed/README.md

 * `docker_images` array must have a reference to a valid TensorFlow Docker image that can work with multi-instance tasks.
-The [alfpark/tensorflow](https://hub.docker.com/r/alfpark/tensorflow) images have been prepared by extending Google's official TensorFlow image to work with Batch Shipyard.
+The [alfpark/tensorflow](https://hub.docker.com/r/alfpark/tensorflow) images have been prepared by using Google's TensorFlow Dockerfile as a base and extending the image to work with Batch Shipyard along with optimizations for `STANDARD_NC` VMs (NVIDIA K80).

 ### Jobs Configuration
 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
-* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/tensorflow/0.10.0-gpu` or `alfpark/tensorflow/0.10.0-cpu`
+* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/tensorflow/0.11.0-gpu` or `alfpark/tensorflow/0.11.0-cpu`
 * `command` should contain the command to pass to the Docker run invocation.
 To run the example MNIST replica example, the `command` would look
 like: `"/bin/bash /sw/launcher.sh"`.
 The launcher will automatically detect